mocklis/mocklis.docs/source/extensions/index.rst

 .. sourcecode:: csharp

-    public interface IMethodStepCaller<out TParam, in TResult>
+    public interface ICanHaveNextMethodStep<out TParam, in TResult>
     {
         [EditorBrowsable(EditorBrowsableState.Never)]
         TStep SetNextStep<TStep>(TStep step) where TStep : IMethodStep<TParam, TResult>;
     }

-This means that anything implementing IMethodStep can be sent to anything implementing IMethodStepCaller as its 'next' step.
-Since this new step is returned, we could add another step after that, provided the step we added also implements the IMethodStepCaller interface.
+This means that anything implementing IMethodStep can be sent to anything implementing ICanHaveNextMethodStep as its 'next' step.
+Since this new step is returned, we could add another step after that, provided the step we added also implements the ICanHaveNextMethodStep interface.

 A step therefore accepts calls, potentially does something, and potentially forwards on to subsequent steps.

-We call a step that does not implement IMethodStepCaller `final`, and a step that does `medial`.
-In the same vein we could reference to the mock property classes themselves as `initial` steps, as they only implement the I-memberType-StepCaller interface but not the
-I-memberType-Step interface.

-Part of the contract for medial step is that if they aren't assigned any furthes steps to pass on calls to, they should behave as if they were given a `Missing` step.
+Part of the contract for a non-final step is that if they aren't assigned any furthes steps to pass on calls to, they should behave as if they were given a `Missing` step.
 The following would return the value 120 once, and from then on act as if the mock wasn't configured.

 .. sourcecode:: csharp